aquilesC/aquiles.me/content/Ultra centrifugations is the most popular EV enrichment method.md

-[[ultra centrifugation]] is widely used to enrich [[extracellular vesicle]] samples.
+[[ultra centrifugation]] is widely used to enrich [[extracellular vesicles]] samples.
 However, it is only based on the precipitation of *heavier* elements in a liquid, which is not particularly selective for bio-fluids [@mizenko 2021 citing an ISEV report].

 The second most used method is [[SEC is the second most popular EV enrichment method]].